asamuzaK/withExEditor/README.md

 ### Forcibly Remove The Temporary Files
 * The temporary files will be forcibly removed both at the end of Private Browsing and at shut down.
 * It is recommended to be checked, but depending on the setting of the editor, there is a possibility that trouble occurs if you enable this option.

-### Other Options
-* You can customize the other options from the options panel.

-***

-## Options In Toolbar Button
-* You can choose the icon color, you can rename the label of the editor, and you can open Add-on Manager from here.

 ***